Cryoplex/bitrpcclient/README.md

 bitcoind -server -rpcuser=<username> -rpcpassword=<password> -testnet
 ```
 ## Errors
 A `BitRPCException` is raised if something wrong.
-On properly handled errors from the JSON-RPC server a `BitRPCErrorResponse` with the code and the message of the error.
+On properly handled errors from the JSON-RPC server a `BitRPCErrorResponse` will be raise with the code and the message of the error.
 Otherwise a BitRPCException will be raised with a message.

+## Requirements
+The only dependency is the [requests library](docs.python-requests.org).

+Tested with python 2.7 and python 3.5.

 ## License
 bitrpcclient is distributed under Apache License 2.0.
 See LICENSE file.